-From v8.3.2 the appliance supports external user authentication using Microsoft Active Directory and RADIUS.
-Once a user is configured to use external authentication, they simply enter their Active Directory or RADIUS credentials to access the appliance.
-It's important to remember that the username defined in the Add New User screen must be the exact same username defined in Active Directory / RADIUS.
+Once a user is configured to use external authentication, they simply enter their credentials for that system to access the appliance.
+It's important to remember that the username defined in the Add New User screen must be the exact same username defined in the external authentication system.